MisterV111/VoiceScribeStudio/tests/README.md

 ## Test Results

-Test results are stored in the `app/tests/results` directory and can be viewed through the testing dashboard interface.
+Test results are stored in the `app/tests/results` directory and can be viewed through the testing dashboard interface in the Admin section.
 The dashboard provides:

 - Summary statistics of test runs
 - Detailed view of individual test cases